loveencounterflow/letsfreezethat/README.md

   The intended use case for LetsFreezeThat are situations where you have many rather small, rather shallow objects, which offer little opportunity for the benefits of structural sharing and COW to kick in.

-* LetsFreezeThat does *not* do track changes; if you need a report on what properties were affected by some part of your program, use `immer` instead.
-While having a manifest of updates on object structure may be potentially useful when, say, persisting an object to a DB, those benefits will diminish with smaller object size, same as with structural sharing.
+* LetsFreezeThat does *not* track changes; if you need a report on what properties were affected by some part of your program, use `immer` instead.
+While having a change manifest may be potentially useful when, say, persisting an object to a DB, those benefits will diminish with smaller object size, same as with structural sharing.